 Distracted driving is a nationwide epidemic, and it significantly affects the trucking industry.
 In 2016, distraction/inattention was the second most common factor for truck drivers involved in crashes.
 Distractions are not limited to cell phone use.
 Anything is a distraction if it takes a driver’s hands off the wheel, mind off the task of driving, and/or eyes off the road.

-Weather and/or poor roadway conditions are dangerous to the operation of all vehicles, especially large trucks.
+Weather and/or poor roadway conditions are dangerous to the operation of all vehicles, or blindspots especially large trucks.
 In addition, defective truck parts or an improperly loaded or maintained truck can create a hazard.
 Any combination of the factors below may contribute to a crash.